StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 There is a concession stand at Sunset Beach that is open during the spring, summer, and fall.

-There is a hotdog vendor that has a cart on the sidewalk directly in front of English Bay Beach.
-He sells hotdogs and drinks.
-It seems to be very popular!
+There is a Hot Dog vendor that has a cart on the sidewalk directly in front of English Bay Beach.
+He sells hotdogs and drinks at a reasonable price.
+It is very popular!

-There is only 1 hotel, the Sylvia Hotel, right on English Bay.
-However, there are a number of hotels within a few blocks of English Bay.
+There are a number of hotels within a few blocks of English Bay.

 The plaque on the English Bay Bathhouse says: